The Best Tax Benefits for Education in 2019

 The Student Loan Interest Deduction

-This deduction is restricted to single filers with MAGIs between $65,000 and $80,000 as of 2018, or $135,000 to $160,000 for those who are married and filing jointly.
+This deduction is limited to single filers with MAGIs between $65,000 and $80,000 as of 2019, or $135,000 to $160,000 for those who are married and filing jointly.
 You can claim up to $2,500 in interest you paid on student loans during the tax year.
-This, too, is an adjustment to income, so you can claim the standard deduction or itemize as well.
+This is an adjustment to income, so you can claim it then claim the standard deduction or itemize as well.

 The deduction does not cover loans from employer plans or from individuals who are related to you.
 And, of course, you must actually have used the proceeds of the loan to fund your education or that of your spouse or dependents—you used the money to pay tuition and fees, or for books, equipment, and supplies.
-Room and board costs can qualify under some circumstances.
 The student must have been enrolled at least half-time.

-This one is for teachers rather than students.
+The Educator Expense deduction is for teachers rather than students.
 It is worth up to $250 of expenses you paid out of your own pocket—not a huge amount, but every dollar helps at tax time.
-Your school cannot have reimbursed you for those expenses.
+Your school can't have reimbursed you for these expenses.
 It is also an above-the-line deduction.

 You must teach kindergarten through 12th grade to qualify, or be a principal, aide, counselor, or instructor at an elementary or secondary school.
-You must work 900 or more hours a year, and the school must be recognized under your state’s laws.
+You must work 900 or more hours during the year, and the school must be recognized under your state’s laws.
 Homeschooling is not covered.

 Tax benefits for education are not limited to deductions and credits.
 The TCJA preserves tax-friendly treatment for education savings also.
 This includes 529 savings plans and Coverdell Education Savings Accounts.

-You cannot claim a deduction or credit for expenses paid from college savings plans.
+You cannot claim a tax deduction or credit for expenses paid from college savings plans.

 Educational Assistance Benefits and Programs